-- those mentioned in Note 6 of the Annual Report and are related to the exercise of stock options of the Stock Option Plan, - the Group carefully monitors the events regarding the spread of coronavirus, in order to adjust in the special conditions arising exclusively for the treatment and restriction of spread of coronavirus COVID-19.
-There is a plan for the going concern of its operation in compliance with the exisitng legislation.
-Under tis context, precautious measures are taken for the safety of its employees, is prepared for the implementation of its going concern plan as well as it monitors and complies with obligations as enforced by the official instructions of the competent authorities on a national level.
-Given that the phenomenon is in full swing, its quantitave and qualitative consequences on the Group's operation are under assessment and will be presented in the Interim Financial Statements.
-Finally, the portfolio management service determines, estimates and hedges the financial risks and provides guidance for the managemtn of this specific risk, so as to provide protection to the investors.
+• The Group carefully monitors the events regarding the spread of coronavirus, in order to adjust in the special conditions arising exclusively for the treatment and restriction of spread of coronavirus COVID-19.
+The Group complies with the official directives of competent authorities for the temporary termination of physical stores in all countries of operation.
+It fully complies with the existing legislation and is prepard for its going concern.
+The recent developments have a significant impact on the Company's operation.
+Given that the phenomenon is in full swing, its quantitave and qualitative consequences on the Group's operation are under assessment and will be presented in the Interim Financial Statements, as things stand at the date of publication.
+The portfolio management service determines, estimates and hedges the financial risks and provides guidance for the management of this specific risk, so as to provide protection to the investors.
+More analytically: